 That which follows is a brief summary of Sika deer natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.
 Certain aspects of the natural history common to all deer (e.g. antler growth and formation, collisions with vehicles, chronic wasting disease) have been split from the individual overviews and placed into their own Q/A – this is partly to avoid repetition but also to allow more detailed coverage of the topics.
 A summary of the more general aspects of the biology, ecology and behaviour of Britain’s deer species can be found in the Deer Overview.

 The Japanese Sika deer at a glance

 Size: Adults 1.14 m to 1.7 m (5.5 ft) long; stag (male) stands 80 to 90 cm (3 ft) at shoulder.
 Adult males average 64 kg (140 lbs.), females 41 kg (90 lbs.), and newborn calf weighs ca. 3 kg (7 lbs.).
 Females (hinds) slightly smaller than stags.
 Size highly variable in accordance with habitat quality.